Javea Port (Puerto de Xàbia): A Complete Guide

 Javea Port Beaches

-The Javea port is home to a few of the Javea beaches, which I’ve listed below.
+The Javea port is home to a few of the Javea beaches, which I’ve detailed below.

 It’s a calm beach with a low tide throughout the year.
-The beach is nowhere near as popular as the Arenal beach due to the pebbles, so it is a preferred location for those who want a bit more quiet time.
-The beach is more popular in the summertime with the influx of tourists visiting the area, so do take note.
+The beach isn’t nearly as popular as Arenal beach due to the pebbles, so it’s perfect if you want a bit more peace and quiet.
+The beach does get busier in summer with tourist numbers, so keep that in mind.

 It is swimmable all year around, depending on the weather and how brave you are to swim in the cold!
 During the summer months (June to August), the water temperature typically ranges from 22°C to 26°C (71.6°F to 78.8°F).
 All the way up to late September and early October, I’d say you could still swim comfortably on a sunny day.